cyverse-archive/DiscoveryEnvironmentBackend/services/Donkey/doc/endpoints/app-metadata.md

 ## Getting Analyses in the JSON Format Required by the DE

-Unsecured Endpoint: GET /get-analysis/{analysis-id}
+Secured Endpoint: GET /apps/{app-id}

-Delegates to metadactyl: GET /get-analysis/{analysis-id}

-This endpoint is a passthrough to the metadactyl endpoint using the same path.
-Please see the metadactyl documentation for more information.
+This service handles three different classes of apps.
+Apps that run exclusively in the DE, apps that run exclusively in Agave, and apps that contain both DE steps and Agave steps.
+In all three cases, the response format is the same as in the corresponding metadactyl endpoint, `GET /apps/{app-id}`.
+Please see the metadactyl documentation for more information about the format of the response body.

 ## Getting App Details